ggonnella/gfapy/manual/placeholders.md

 F: ```alignment```; G: ```gid```, ```var```; U/O: ```pid```.
 In GFA this value is represented by a ```*```.

-In gfapy instances of the class RGFA::Placeholder (and its subclasses) represent the undefined value.
+In Gfapy the class Placeholder represent the undefined value.

 ### Distinguishing placeholders